nbuggia/baron-blog-engine-gem/Readme.md

 #Baron Blog Engine Gem

 This is my first project in Ruby.
-I wanted to create the simpliest blog engine I could that included all the features I was looking for in my person blog.
+I wanted to create the simplest blog engine I could that included all the features I was looking for in my person blog.
 There are two parts, the [Baron Blog Engine Gem](https://rubygems.org/gems/baron) and the [Baron Blog](https://github.com/nbuggia/baron-blog) project.
 The gem